- Counseling & Other Support Services

-Services for loved ones: Family and friends may receive support, information, and referrals from TCWRC staff or volunteers, who will provide these services while maintaining survivor confidentiality.
+Services for loved ones: Family and friends may receive support, information and referrals from ToC staff, who will provide these services while maintaining survivor confidentiality.

 Fees: Services are free

-Additional Information: TCWRC has bilingual Spanish-speaking staff and also utilizes a language line when needed or for other languages.
+Additional Information: ToC has bilingual Spanish-speaking staff and an ASL Interpreter volunteer.
+A language line is utilized when needed for other languages.

 The Women’s Safety & Resource Center provides emergency services to survivors of domestic violence and sexual assault in Coos County.
 A 24-hour crisis line is staffed by trained advocates who provide information, confidential and non-judgmental support, and referrals to other resources within the community.
 Both the business line and hotline accept collect calls.
 Additionally, trained advocates are available 24 hours a day to assist survivors of domestic violence and sexual assault at a moment’s notice.
 The Crisis Response Team will respond to the home, hospital, police station or any other safe place.
 Advocates also assist police officers and hospital staff by providing information, support, and services to survivors of domestic violence and sexual assault.
 Sexual assault support groups are offered weekly to women in the community.
 All services are free and confidential.